trutzzi/store_frontend/README.md

 ## Available Scripts
 ## Important
 (!)
-In Backend APIyou need to config database and here in front end the location url/port.
+In Backend API you need to config database and here in front end the location url/port.

 In the project directory, you can run: